Scope of application

 1. The ADR procedure ends in each of the following cases:

-● a. if the Party Invited to participate in the ADR procedure expressly refuses to join the procedure, upon express request of the Requesting Party or upon evaluation by the Mediator, the Mediation will be defined with a negative report or with a waiver of the application;
+● a. if the Party Invited to participate in the ADR procedure expressly refuses to join the procedure, upon express request of the Requesting Party or upon evaluation by the Mediator, the Mediation will be concluded with a negative report or with the withdrawal of the application;

-● b. if no less than 15 days have passed since the invitation to the Invited Party, without the acceptance of the Invited Party having been received by the Secretariat of the Organization, in the manner provided, with the communication of its adhesion, the Mediation will be defined with a negative report;
+● b. if no less than 15 days have passed since the invitation to the Invited Party, without the acceptance of the Invited Party having reached the Secretariat of the Organization, in the manner provided, with the communication of its adhesion, the Mediation will be defined with a negative report;

 ● d. when the deadline referred to in art.
 5 paragraph 8 of this Regulation, possibly extended, has elapsed in vain;